Angel Dreams

 Wings in DreamsImageUse when wings in dreams gives the dream a cleaner comparison path than light & halos in dreams.

+When the light surrounds a recognizable figure, angel-figure dream pattern can help interpret action and presence together.
 If the color is the main detail, white-light symbolism or gold-light symbolism may give a better comparison point.

 If the light arrives with a deceased loved one or holy figure, relational-presence dream pattern need a separate grief-and-presence frame.